Ewan-Brown/Grid-Shooter/README.md

 WIP:
 -Better(more varied) upgrades
--Porting from Graphics2D to OpenGL 3/4 with JOGL Wrapper. <------ THIS IS THE BIG ONE (Testing for this is located in my OpenGlShips repo)
+-Porting from Graphics2D to GLSL
 -Some more particle effects
--Multithreaded
+-Multithreading?

 Planned:
 -More ships + a player ship selection